romanejaquez/wizard_stepper/README.md

 ```

 > [!NOTE]
-> If no theme is provided, a theme will be applied using the default colors defined in the **Colors** section.
+> If no theme is provided, a theme will be applied using the default colors defined in the **Colors** section, or if a theme is created with just a few color values assigned, it will populate the rest of the colors from the default ones.
 If a theme is assigned and the platform's theme is switched programmatically, the wizard will rebuild accordingly and display the appropriate theme.

 #### Values
 - ***stepSize***: sets the size of the wizard step indicator.
 Defaults to ```20```.